mat-za/mat-za/README.md

 Hi 👋 My name is Matheus
 ========================

-I've been learning to code for some time, but have really found a passion for the data and AI related fields.
+I've been programming for some time, but have really found a passion for the data and AI related fields.

 * 🌍  I'm based in Brasil